mvno/Okanshi/documentation/tutorial.md

 }
 ```

-You'll notice that the `Values.Value` is not growing but oscilates around the same number.
+You'll notice that the `Values.Value` oscillates around the same number rather than growing.
 This is because every time Okanshi reads the monitors in the poller, the monitor is reset.

 ## 2. Monitor documentation